 The solution #35 proposes the edge relocation considering user plane latency requirement such as maximum allowed user plane latency and shortest user plane latency preference requested by AF and based on the request, the SMF may decide the PSA relocation decision.

 The solution #36 proposes the mechanism for the AF to decide the PSA relocation based on the report of the estimated latency reported by the SMF.
-The PSA relocation should be decided by the 5GC(i.e. SMF) not the AF, hence this solution is not recommended into normative phase.7.2.5 Evaluation for Key Issue #2: EAS IP address replacement in 5GC
+The PSA relocation should be decided by the 5GC(i.e. SMF) not the AF, hence this solution is not recommended into normative phase.

+This is an enhancement to the SMF decision to change a PDU Session PSA that applies to all connectivity models.
+When several applications use the same PDU Session, some mechanism is needed to solve conflicts between application requests.

+7.2.5 Evaluation for Key Issue #2: EAS IP address replacement in 5GC

-For the UE unawareness solution, there are two main solutions (Sol#29 and Sol#30), both solutions use AF influence procedure to influence SMF to configure UPF for the EAS IP address replacement information, while the two solutions have following difference:
+There are two main solutions (Sol#29 and Sol#30), intended to make the UE unaware of the EAS change.
+Both solutions use AF influence procedure to influence SMF to configure UPF for the EAS IP address replacement information, while the two solutions have following difference:

 (1) For the network function enforcing the EAS IP address replacement, Solutions #29 proposes to use UL CL, while Solution #30 proposes to use local PSA UPF.
 Since UL CL was designed for traffic offloading to the local DN and all traffic (both destine for central DN and local DN), if UL CL is further enhanced to enforce EAS IP address replacement , which would require higher traffic processing capability in UL CL and cause heavy load.
 In order to avoid such situation in UL CL, a more suitable candidate would be local PSA UPF as proposed in Solution #30.